MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 ## Retrain a model

-It's time to retrain a model when its prediction accuracy score doesn't match your organization's standards, or simply when it gets old.<!--Edit okay?--> Retraining generally increases the prediction accuracy score.<!--Edit okay?
-I didn't know what this was saying.--> The application uses the latest data (leads) from your organization to train the model so that it can provide more accurate lead scores for your users.
+It's time to retrain a model when its prediction accuracy score doesn't match your organization's standards, or simply when it gets old.
+Retraining generally increases the prediction accuracy score.
+The application uses the latest data (leads) from your organization to train the model so that it can provide more accurate scores for your users.

 >[!NOTE]
 >We recommend that you train the model after the data is refreshed in your organization, for better prediction accuracy scoring.

 You can retrain the model automatically or manually.
-Both methods are described in the following sections.<!--Suggested.
-Links are fine for remote sections within a long article, but I just don't think it makes sense to link to the very next line.-->
+Both methods are described in the following sections.

 ### Automatic retraining

 Automatic retraining allows the application to retrain a model automatically once every 15 days.
-This can allow the model to learn from historical<!--Edit okay?
-I assume that the model is being trained with actual data from the past?--> data and improve its prediction accuracy over time.
+This can allow the model to learn from historical data and improve its prediction accuracy over time.
 Depending on the model's accuracy, the application makes an informed decision whether to publish or ignore the retrained model.

 To retrain a model automatically, go to the predictive lead scoring configuration page and enable **Retrain automatically**.

 Here are the scenarios where the application automatically publishes the model:

--	When the accuracy of the retrained model is equal to or greater than 95&nbsp;percent of the accuracy<!--Is this what 95 percent refers to?--> of the active model.
+-	When the accuracy of the retrained model is equal to or greater than 95&nbsp;percent of the accuracy of the active model.

 -	When the current model is more than three months old.

 >[!NOTE]
 >If the accuracy of the retrained model is below the range of the application's standard, the model won't be published automatically.

-For example, the accuracy of a retrained model is good and this<!--What is "this" in this case? --> indicates that the model is better than the current model.
+For example, the accuracy of a retrained model is good and this indicates that the model is better than the current model.
 In this case, the retrained model will be published automatically.

 ### Manual retraining